yangjiao2/AskWalle-chatGPT/README.md

 # Ask Wally
 Ask questions to your Walmart Project's documentation without an internet connection, using the power of LLMs.
 100% private, no data leaves your execution environment at any point.
 You can ingest additional documents and ask questions even offline!

+This Proof-Of-Concept is currently designed for 0-shot queries, so it is not currently configured for chat-style interaction with Walmart Documentation.
+You ask a question, and the AI will do it's best to give you an accurate answer.
+Each question stands as a separate interaction.

 Built with [LangChain](https://github.com/hwchase17/langchain), [GPT4All](https://github.com/nomic-ai/gpt4all), [LlamaCpp](https://github.com/ggerganov/llama.cpp), [Chroma](https://www.trychroma.com/), [SentenceTransformers](https://www.sbert.net/) and [PrivateGPT](https://github.com/imartinez/privateGPT).

 <img width="902" alt="demo" src="assets/example.png">